iamluisro/cachorroStays/README.md

 This is the repo for the team, The Callback Boys' Platzi Escuela de JS project.

+This is the staging branch, where we will save all of our progress instead of saving everything to the master branch.

 # hotels_details_pg

 This branch is meant for the basic skeleton for the hotels details pg.